 Team A punts on fourth and 15 at the A-30.
 B44 is in position to receive the kick.
 In attempting to catch the ball, B44 muffs it at the B-35.
-The Back Judge blows his whistle when it appears that B44 is catching the ball, but it rolls along the ground after B44 muffs it.
+The back judge blows his whistle when it appears that B44 is catching the ball, but it rolls along the ground after B44 muffs it.
 A88 chases the ball, and in the immediate continuing football action he recovers it while grounded at the B-30.
 B22 is flagged for holding during the kick.
 RULING: Team A declines the penalty, A 1-10 at the B-30.
 Rule 12-3-3-1 applies when there is a clear and immediate recovery in the continuing action.
-If there is no confirmation of a clear recovery from the on-field officials, or replay is unable to determine a clear recovery, the inadvertant whistle rule applies.
+If there is no confirmation of a clear recovery from the on-field officials, or replay is unable to determine a clear recovery on video, the ruling on the field stands.

-112. Player out of bounds
+109. Player out of bounds